criyle/go-judge/README.md

 ### Notice

 > [!WARNING]
-> Window and macOS support are expriental and should not be used in production environments
+> Window and macOS support are experimental and should not be used in production environments

 #### cgroup usage